 Yes!
 Despite the risks and the weird uses, there are still thousands of lockers in Tokyo.
 You’ll find them in multiple sizes in train and bus stations, in and around busy event spaces, museums or galleries, near sightseeing spots, and ocassionally on random shopping streets.
 Some use keys, some use electronic payments (with some extending as far as Apple or Googlepay), and they generally have a 3-day limit.

 While we do our best to ensure it’s correct, information is subject to change.
-This article was first published in May, 2017.
-Last updated in May 2023 by Maria Danuco.
+This article was first published in May, 2017 and updated in May 2023 by Maria Danuco.
+Last updated: January 2025.

 Ask our local experts about Tokyo